ncbdrck/ros_rl/README.md

  2. Real-time training with any RL simulation framework (Agnostic of any RL simulation framework)
  3. Tools to execute concurrent environments and maintain communication.

+For more information, please refer to the main [UniROS repository](https://github.com/ncbdrck/UniROS) which integrates [MultiROS](https://github.com/ncbdrck/multiros) and RealROS.

 ## Prerequisites

 Before installing RealROS, make sure you have the following prerequisites: